 Background

-Nested sampling is an algorithm that works as follows:
+Nested sampling (NS) is an algorithm that works as follows:

 N

-points from the prior - while not converged
+points (also called particles) from the prior distribution - While (marginal) likelihood estimates have not converged

-- pick the point with the lowest likelihood Lmin, and save to log file
+- Pick the point with the lowest likelihood and save it to the log file

-- replace the point with a new point randomly sampled from the prior using an MCMC chain of
+- Replace the point with a new one sampled from the prior via an MCMC chain of

 subChainLength

-samples under the condition that the likelihood is at least Lmin
+steps, under the condition that the new likelihood is at least

-So, the main parameters of the algorithm are the number of particles N
+The main parameters of the NS algorithm are the number of particles (N

-determines how independent the replacement point is from the point that was saved, and is the only parameter that needs to be determined by trial and error – see FAQ for details.
+determines how independent the replacement point is from the point that was saved and is a parameter that needs to be determined by trial and error (see FAQ for details).

 Programs used in this tutorial